Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Methodology

 \subsection{Backpropagation}

-After getting the reward, we propagate it from the newly expanded node to the root node, updating the statistical information of all nodes along the path.
-These updates refine the search tree and enable more accurate decision-making in future searches.
-Specifically, starting from the expanded node $s_{k+1}$, the reward $r$ is backpropagated along the path to the root node.
-For a node $s$ on the path, its value $V_s$ is updated using the following formula:
+After obtaining the reward, we propagate it from the newly expanded node to the root and update the statistics of every node on the path.
+These updates refine the search tree and make subsequent search decisions more accurate.
+Specifically, starting from expanded node $s_{k+1}$, reward $r$ is backpropagated along the path to the root.
+For a node $s$ on the path, its value is updated as

-and its visit count is updated as:
+and its visit count is updated as

-This update process ensures that the search gradually focuses on high-value paths, improving the overall quality of the reasoning path over time.

-By leveraging PRM to guide reasoning steps and using MCTS to efficiently search the collaborative reasoning space, this method generates reasoning paths that are logically consistent and of high quality.
-This significantly improves the effectiveness of edge-cloud collaborative reasoning.
+This process gradually focuses tree search on high-value paths and adjusts the combination of edge-side private-SLM actions and SLM-LLM edge-cloud collaborative actions in later iterations, continually improving the overall reasoning path.
+By guiding reasoning steps with a PRM and efficiently searching the edge-cloud collaborative inference space with MCTS, G-Boost generates logically consistent, high-quality reasoning paths and improves collaborative inference.
+The complete procedure is given in \cref{alg:gboost}.